USS Sigourney (DD-643): Southwest Pacific campaigns

 Staging was then in progress for the invasion of Cape Torokina, Bougainville, Solomon Islands.
 Sigourney escorted the transports of the assault phase to the landing area and then participated in the preliminary bombardment of the landing beaches on 1 November 1943.
-The ship was under air attack but suffered no damage while splashing two enemy planes.
+The ship was under air attack but suffered no damage while shooting down two enemy planes.
 Sigourney then participated in resupply operations, with Task Force 31 (TF 31), from Tulagi to the beachhead.
 On the morning of 17 November, the destroyer was escorting a convoy to Empress Augusta Bay when it was attacked by Japanese planes.
 The convoy was illuminated by flares and torpedo planes began their runs.
 The high speed transport, (APD-5), was struck by a torpedo and began to burn furiously.
 Sigourney and Talbot (DD-114) were alongside for approximately two hours trying to rescue survivors.
 Sigourney rescued 34 but as the two destroyers were illuminated by the burning transport, they were under constant air attack.
-Neither was damaged, and Sigourney splashed two of the planes.
+Neither was damaged, and Sigourney shot down two of the planes.

 On 10 December, Sigourney was damaged when she ran aground near Koiare, Bougainville.

 Sigourney and her squadron continued operations with TF 31 until 6 May 1944.
 The destroyer participated in antisubmarine sweeps, barge hunts, and in combined operations with PT boats and supporting aircraft.
 In February 1944, the destroyer was a unit in the Green Islands Attack Group which landed New Zealand troops there on the 15th.
 On the night of 29 February-1 March, Sigourney, with DesRon 22, engaged in an antishipping sweep of Simpson Harbor and then bombarded Rabaul and the airfield on Duke of York Island in the Bismarck Archipelago.